SilverHairOrTwo/silverhairortwo.github.io/src/pages/posts/part-1-building-a-distro-from-scratch.md

 My goal, then, is to build the lightest atomic Linux distribution that GNOME can possibly run on with Flatpak support (and distrobox), as a learning experiment.

 The name?
-Project Based: Build A Suckless Excessive Distribution.
+Project Based: Build A Suckless unEssential Distribution.
 Don't ask me why.

 However, I cannot deny that there is a **long** way to go: I must begin by writing a package manager and package all of the core utilities (and glibc) one would expect, but even that would merely give us a barebones Linux *rootfs*; I also maintain a similar desktop environment, and so, the mere prospect of packaging the entirety of GNOME as a single individual is terrifying to me (having already done so in the past).
 Yet, one must start somewhere.